 articles are: “Mentoring the Mentors of Students From Diverse Backgrounds for Research” (Gail E. Wyatt, Dorothy Chin, Norweeta Milburn, Alison Hamilton, Susana Lopez, Alex

 Kim, Jacqueline D. Stone and Harolyn M. E. Belcher) and “Mentoring Asian American Scholars: Stereotypes and Cultural Values” (Dorothy Chin and Velma A. Kameoka).
-Additionally, Dorothy also published a personal essay in the May issue of Stanford Magazine on raising her twin sons, an essay she wrote as a student in a Memoir class at the
+Additionally, Dorothy also published a personal essay in the May issue of Stanford Magazine on raising her twin sons, an essay she wrote as a student in a Memoir class at SMC

-SMC Emeritus College taught by Monona Wali.
+Emeritus taught by Monona Wali.